The benefits of collagen

 Several factors can promote or slow down collagen production:

-Diet : A sufficient intake of amino acids (glycine, proline) and vitamin C is essential.
+• Nutrition A sufficient supply of amino acids (glycine, proline) and vitamin C is essential.

-Sun exposure : UV rays degrade the collagen present in the skin.
+• Sun exposure UV rays break down collagen in the skin.

 Conclusion

-Collagen is an essential protein for healthy skin, joints, bones, and hair.
-As its production declines with age, solutions such as marine collagen or collagen peptide supplements can be beneficial.
-However, collagen creams have limited effectiveness due to the size of the molecules, and injections remain a more effective solution for visible results.
-Maintaining good collagen levels also requires a healthy lifestyle and balanced diet.
+Collagen is an essential protein for healthy skin, joints, bones and hair.
+Its production declines with age, so solutions such as marine collagen or collagen peptide supplementation can be beneficial.
+Collagen creams, on the other hand, have limited effectiveness due to the size of the molecules, and injections remain a more effective solution for visible results.
+To maintain good collagen levels, it's also essential to adopt a healthy lifestyle and a balanced diet.